Town Meeting — April 15, 2026

 Topics discussed

-A citizen petition to create a volunteer committee of residents with financial expertise to communicate high school project spending to the public in plain language.
-The motion was opposed by most town boards and failed.
+A citizen petition to create a volunteer committee of residents with financial expertise to improve transparency and communication regarding high school project spending.

 Controversy & dissent